-- Governor Newsom has not yet lifted the stay-at-home orders (as of August 5, 2020) for the general public, and has most recently shut down indoor activities such as closing gyms, salons and malls.
+- Governor Newsom has slowly put in a plan to return back to work (as of October 14, 2020) for the general public, and has most recently shut down indoor activities such as closing gyms, salons and malls.
 Read more here.
 He passed new guidance requiring all Californians to wear masks in most indoor, and some outdoor, public spaces as cases continue to rise amid the re-opening of the state.

 - Chief Justice Tanil-Canti Sakauye issues statewide order in response to COVID-19.
 Read more here.